According to Myrna Shure’s “Raising a Thinking Child,” there are four levels of asking a child for the behavior you want.

 “Once again, you made a mess.
 Why can’t you do it like your brother?
 How many times do I have to tell you?
 Do you listen?”

-Instead of telling your child what not to do you, you tell them what you do want using more positive language and in ways they will understand.
+Instead of telling your child what not to do, you tell them what you do want using more positive language and in ways they will understand.

-Think of a time you were in a negative group of people- a work place, group of friends.
+Think of a time you were in a negative group of people- a workplace, a group of friends.
 How did it feel to spend a lot of time with them?

 Suggestions for Saying Things Positively